drogatkin/rust_utilities/doc/rustbee/README.md

 A result of a function or a block is stored in a temporary variable ~~ and can be consumed in the next operation.

+### String interpolation
+It allows to extend any value by processing template variables  like:

+       ${name}

+The name is a name of some variable.
+Since a substituted value has to be interpolated as well, the process is recursive.
+It doesn't do check for looping, and you need to verify if it happens.

 An example of a script for building a Java project, can be found [there](https://github.com/drogatkin/JustDSD/blob/master/bee-java.rb).